isomerpages/nrf-gyss/_gyss-2025/Side Engagements.md

 description: ""
 ---
 <p>The GYSS is not contained to just the Summit.
 Our esteemed speakers will
-also share their insights at different education and research institutions across Singapore:</p>
+also share their insights at different events across Singapore during the GYSS week:</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>